SDarkMagic/tolg-notes/docs/sessions/Session 39 - 5.6.24.md

 - [[Advena]] has [[Belle]] touch the somewhat ominous chest
 	- magic missile wand
 - Stairs leading to a wall in another room
-- There's a [[yuan-ti]] working on an alter, and also some stuff floating in the air in a transparent gelatinous cube
+- There's a [[Yuan-ti]] working on an alter, and also some stuff floating in the air in a transparent gelatinous cube
 - [[Stilts]] is hunting for something
 - Flat [[Jason]] is pushed through a door
 - He's now stuck in this room